Forensics-Lab/ReadFS/readme.md

 [+] Page Data Checksum: 4FE421E97BEC00C5
 <<=======================================================>>
 ```
-## !!
-IMPORTANT !!!
-I am in the process of implementing the algorithm that translates virtual-to-physical addresses used by ReFS.
-With that said the only usable offset from the pointers section is the Container Table and the Duplicate Container Table because they hold  the needed information for this process.

 # What's next?

 - Implementing the algorithm needed to translate virtual addresses to physical ones.
 - Correctly displaying the offsets of all the tables in the file system.
 - Adding support for the rest of the tables in the file system.